 My mother’s life consisted of growing up on a farm, getting married, and being a housewife for the rest of her life.
 My husband’s mother’s life was the same.
 But when people who love them read the life stories that I helped them write, those stories are more precious than gold.
 Details that may seem boring to the writer, are fascinating to us who didn’t live in those times.
 And so often, the better we understand our parents and grandparents, the more we love them.

 In the computer era, good typists are a dime a dozen.
 Every child can type these days.
 If you can write, someone else can type!
 So write down your story, or dictate it to someone, or type it if you can—but don’t let it be forever lost.

 So please, grandmas and grandpas, mothers and fathers, write out your memories for us!
 It doesn’t have to be perfect or professional—just do the best you can.
 We want to know what made you the person you are.
 We want to see the world as you saw it, before we were born.
 We want to walk a mile in your shoes.
 We don’t want these stories to die with you.
 Share your lives with us!
 We want you to.

-"How can you help me write my life story?
+"How can I write my life story?
 I don’t know how to begin or what to say!"

 I have a simple guide you can follow.
-Just go through the guide and answer the questions in as little or as much detail as you want, loan me some photos to scan to spice it up, and I'll do the rest!
+Just go through the guide and answer the questions in as little or as much detail as you want.
+I dearly wish that I had something like this from any of my grandparents!

 Need a further nudge?
 Here is a little piece I wrote for my blog…